lukecdev/Trail-Direct/README.md

 	- In the shopping bag, the sub-total is still in $ instead of €.
 When an item is added to the baf, the icon changes but still has the $ instead of euro symbol.
 	- The mobile site is not fully respionsive as some product images do not scale down correctly, this is an issue with the scaling and break points in the css.
 	- The search bar doesn't bring all the items forward.
 This is because the q value is not added correctly to new products added.
+	- Order confirmation email were not being sent after the order has been processed.
+This was perviously working and other emails such as password verification are sending.

 <a name="deployment"></a>